Discover what you are naturally good at

 Real-life examples of strengths-spotting interviewing

 Strength-spotting interviews are commonly done in many businesses and across all industries and are based on typical strength-based interview questions.
-For instance, many interviewers will start out by asking the candidate to list a few of their category strengths and their experience with using them.
+For instance, some companies ask candidates to complete a strengths assessment before the interview and many interviewers will start out by asking the candidate to list a few of their category strengths and their experience with using them.
 When a teacher takes a strength interview, they would likely list their love of learning as a key strength.
 They may talk about being a good communicator or being patient as well.
 Then, for additional questions, the interviewee may connect their strengths with their passions and current job.

 5 helpful guiding interview questions